 The Pouzza lineup has always included a significant Canadian contingent, including a sizable showing of Quebec punk bands.
 This being Some Party, let's dig into that.
 This year will see Toronto's Cancer Bats playing their sophomore full-length Hail Destroyer in its entirety.
 The fest has also secured a reunion performance from Calgary's This Is A Standoff and sets from Vancouver singer-songwriter Jesse Lebourdais, Winnipeg duo Mobina Galore, Ottawa punk act The Creeps, Burlington three-piece The Penske File, and Hamilton rock group Rules.
 The GTA, in particular, is sending quite a few punk and hardcore acts up the 401, including Junior Battles, Pkew Pkew Pkew, Teenage X, The Anti-Queens, Dead Broke, and Inhalants.

 Montreal is, of course, well represented in a variety of genres.
 The city scene's sending forth the riff-rock group Barn Burner, a reunion of the street-punks the Brixton Robbers, and the heavy, grunge-inspired Colonel Sun.
 The local ska and reggae community's present through Danny Rebel & The KGB, Les Happycuriens, and PL Mafia.
 Acoustic trio Birds of Paradise and singer-songwriter Greg Laraigné will offer some reprieve from all the blown amps and circle pits.
-Punk rock's, of course, the main event, with locals Rock n Roll Television, Complainers, Gilbert & les Amis de Tom, Burly Wood, Oakhearts, The Horny Bitches, and The SkudFux tackling the genre from different directions.
+Punk rock's obviously the main event, with locals Rock n Roll Television, Complainers, Gilbert & les Amis de Tom, Burly Wood, Oakhearts, The Horny Bitches, and The SkudFux tackling the genre from different directions.

 The rest of Quebec has a few bands on the current bill as well, including a reunion of the Quebec City hardcore band Senseless.
 Current HC outfit BHATT (a band with an EP titled Suicide Penis) and the melodic hardcore group Hate It Too will also appear.